DIYtranscriptomics/DIYtranscriptomics.github.io/Reading/index.md

 * **[R Graphics Cookbook](http://hdl.library.upenn.edu/1017.12/1675994)** is an essential reference book for plotting data in R.

+* **[RStudio Cheatsheets](http://DIYtranscriptomics.github.io/Reading/files/Cheatsheets_2019.pdf)** are great 1-2pg summaries of the essential R/RStudio functions.
+Print these out and keep them handy when you're working in RStudio.

 -----------------------------

 ## Introduction to RNAseq data and technology